gilramir/gren-html-autodropdown/README.md

     to show
   * As KeyDownSearchText is called, the arrow keys are interecepted and passed to AutoDropdown.moveUp and AutoDropdown.moveDown

+All the CSS that is specific for AutoDropdown is in autodropdown.css.

 # Thanks